• Menu

 A box truck can be driven even if you have a regular driving license.

-That's a huge advantage for anybody who may want to start a box truck business.
+That's a huge advantage for starting a box truck business.